bodik/sner4/README.md

 performs the task, marshalls output and delivers it to the server.
-Agent provides several modes of execution (default, one-time execution, handling specific queue) and main module provides functions for process handling (shutdown after task, immediate termination).
+Agent provides several modes of execution (default, one-time execution, handling specific queue) and main module provides functions for process handling (shutdown after current task, immediate termination).

 All requests from agent must be authenticated with apikey for user account in role *agent*.
 Key can be specified in configuration file or by command-line